SuperPWA/super-progressive-web-apps/readme.txt

 * New in version 2.0: SuperPWA is now compatible with WordPress installed in a sub-folder.
 * New in version 2.0: You can now set [display property](https://superpwa.com/doc/web-app-manifest-display-modes/?utm_source=wordpress.org&utm_medium=description) from SuperPWA settings.
 * New in version 2.1.1: SuperPWA now supports Maskable Icons.
+* New in version 2.1.15: SuperPWA now supports Monochrome Icon.
 * [Full changelog](https://superpwa.com/changelog/)

 **Upcoming features:**